shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Is it more reliable than the website?</summary>
 It is as you don't rely on the youtube player status (playing/not playing) to track.
 Also you can have adblockers blocking the necessary tracking endpoints.
-Hovewer I can't guarantee the OWL tracking endpoints are working at 100%.
-You can use both this app and the website if you want to make sure 100%.
+Hovewer I can't guarantee the OWL tracking endpoints are stable (sometimes they go down).
 </details>

 <details>